How Copilots Work: LLM Architecture, Grounding, and Intune

-In this blog post I want to deep dive with you how LLMs and CoPilots work, want to give an explanations into the most important aspects and show you some important architecture aspects and concepts.
-We will not build an own Copilot but I will share also some reference architectures and a tool I created to answer your question with informations of you own Intune tenant.
-Let me know if I should create also an second blog post to go with you step by step through the process of implementing an own bot which use your own data and a LLM model to help you in your daily business working with Intune.
+In this blog post I want to deep dive with you into how LLMs and CoPilots work, give explanations of the most important aspects, and show you some important architecture aspects and concepts.
+We will not build our own Copilot, but I will also share some reference architectures and a tool I created to answer your questions with information from your own Intune tenant.
+Let me know if I should also create a second blog post to walk you step by step through the process of implementing your own bot, which uses your own data and an LLM model to help you in your daily business working with Intune.

 Read More »